erikwithuhk/mister-softee-tracker-api/README.md

 | User Request | PATCH/PUT | /users/:user_id/requests/:request_id |
 | User Request | DELETE | /users/:user_id/requests/:request_id |

-*Note: All user resources are also available for both user types.
+*Note: All user resources are also available for both user types (customer and vendor).
 These are available by replacing "users" in the path with "customers" or "vendors".*